scverse/scanpy/docs/api/plotting.md

 #### Branching trajectories and pseudotime, clustering

-Visualize clusters using one of the embedding methods passing `color='louvain'`.
+Visualize clusters using one of the embedding methods passing e.g. `color='leiden'`.

 ```{eval-rst}
 .. autosummary::